isabellamarques1824/nyx-16/README.md

 FETCH
 ```

+The cycle continues until a `HALT` instruction stops the processor.

 ---

 ## Initial Instruction Set

-The first instruction set is expected to contain a small group of essential instructions.
+Nyx-16 v1.0 will use a small Instruction Set Architecture containing only the operations required to execute basic programs.

-### Data movement
+### Data Movement

 ```text
 LOADI